-ACES Uniform Code Shirts Polo shirt, in school colors: Navy Blue with school logo Polo shirt, button-down shirt or T-shirt, in school colors (Navy Blue), without any logos larger than 3" x 3" Pants / Shorts / Skirts Blue (See guidelines below for length restrictions) Any pants, jeans, shorts, or skirts.
+ACES Uniform Dress Code Shirts Polo shirt, in school colors: Navy Blue with school logo Polo shirt, button-down shirt or T-shirt, in school colors (Navy Blue), without any logos larger than 3" x 3" Pants / Shorts / Skirts Blue (See guidelines below for length restrictions) Any pants, jeans, shorts, or skirts.
 Sweaters & Sweatshirts Any school-issued sweater or sweatshirt Sweaters or sweatshirts in school colors (Navy Blue) without any logos larger than 3" x 3" Jackets & Other Outerwear Students are permitted to wear jackets that comply with the guidelines below.
 Jackets may not be used to conceal violations of the uniform policy and/or code, and staff may request that students remove jackets while indoors.
 Headwear Students may wear school caps and beanies or plain caps and beanies in school colors (blue and red) or neutral colors (black, gray, white), but these items must be removed inside the classroom.
 Cultural and/or religious headwear are permitted.
 Headwear may NOT cover the ears and/or obstruct a clear view of the student's eyes.
 Headwear may not display any logos other than school logos.
 Notes In addition to the items listed above the school uniform policy and code permit school spirit gear, including school T-shirts, school sweatshirts, and letterman jackets.
 On specified school spirit days, some aspects of the code may be waived in order to allow for thematic attire.

-TAS/WAHS Uniform Code Shirts Polo shirt, in school colors TAS: Light Blue WAHS: White with school logo Shirt must have fabric in the front, back, and on the sides that reaches the top of your chosen bottoms.
-Pants / Shorts / Skirts TAS: Blue pants, shorts, or skirts WAHS: Khaki-colored uniform pants, shorts, or skirts (See guidelines below for length restrictions) Any pants, jeans, shorts, or skirts.
-Students may wear: Fitted pants, including opaque leggings, yoga pants and "skinny jeans" Sweaters & Sweatshirts Any school-issued sweater or sweatshirt Students may wear a hoodie sweatshirt.
-Please note wearing the hood overhead is allowed, but the face and ears must be visible to school staff.
-Jackets & Other Outerwear Students are permitted to wear jackets that comply with the guidelines below.
-Jackets may not be used to conceal violations of the uniform policy and/or code, and staff may request that students remove jackets while indoors.
-Headwear Students may wear school caps and beanies or plain caps and beanies in school colors (blue and red) or neutral colors (black, gray, white), but these items must be removed inside the classroom.
-Cultural and/or religious headwear are permitted.
-Headwear may NOT cover the ears and/or obstruct a clear view of the student's eyes.
-Headwear may not display any logos other than school logos.
-Notes In addition to the items listed above the school uniform policy and code permit school spirit gear, including school T-shirts, school sweatshirts, and letterman jackets.
-On specified school spirit days, some aspects of the code may be waived in order to allow for thematic attire.
-Prohibited Items The following attire is prohibited at all times: Violent language or images.
-Images or language depicting/suggesting drugs, alcohol, vaping or paraphernalia (or any illegal item or activity).
-Bullet proof vest, body armor, tactical gear, or facsimile.
+TAS Uniform Collared Shirts Light Blue Navy Spirit Wear Any school-issued Spirit Wear is acceptable Pants Shorts Skirts Navy Sweaters & Sweatshirts Any school-branded sweater or sweatshirt or plain navy blue or light blue (no large graphics) Footwear No open-toed shoes No slides, sandals, flipflops Notes Any school issued shirt, sweatshirt, sweater, jacket, skirt, shorts, and sweatpants spirit wear is acceptable PE uniforms are allowed at all times In addition to the items listed above, all school spirit gear, including school T-shirts, school sweatshirts, and letterman jackets are allowed.
+On specified school spirit days, some aspects of the uniform policy may be waived to allow for thematic attire.
+Prohibited Items The following attire is prohibited AT ALL TIMES, including free dress days and thematic attire days: Violent language or images.
+Any items with large graphics that are not school-related Images or language depicting/suggesting drugs, alcohol, vaping, or paraphernalia (or any illegal item or activity).
+Bulletproof vests, body armor, tactical gear, or facsimile.
 Hate speech, profanity, pornography.
-Images or language that creates a hostile or intimidating environment based on any protected class or consistently marginalized groups.
+Images or language that create a hostile or intimidating environment based on any protected class or consistently marginalized groups.
 Any clothing that reveals visible undergarments (visible waistbands and visible straps are allowed) Swimsuits (except as required in class or athletic practice).
 Accessories that could be considered dangerous or could be used as a weapon.
 Any item that obscures the face or ears (except as a religious observance and personal protective equipment).